 To learn how to reset a Poll, check out Resetting a Poll.

 Crowdpurr Experiences have three playback modes: Host Controlled Mode, Fully Automatic Mode, and Crowd Controlled Mode.
 Each mode offers different functionalities to deliver your Poll to your crowd depending on the type of event and crowd you have.
 Check out the following article to learn more: Experience Playback Modes Explained.

 Yes!
 For Classroom Plan subscribers and higher, users have the ability to use the Question Import Tool to add, edit, and remove questions and answers directly on a CSV file spreadsheet to import directly into the Trivia Game.
 With this Question Import tool, you can import up to 100 questions at once from a spreadsheet.
 We recommend starting from our template file to have a general layout to follow, but you can create your own from scratch with your program of choice.

 Yes, if you enable the Unlimited Voting setting under the Poll Settings tab.
 This will allow users to vote as many times as they like for as many options as they like.
 By default, this option is disabled.
-At this time, you cannot set how many votes users are allowed to cast, meaning they ultimately have complete freedom in the current question.
+At this time, you cannot set how many votes each user is allowed to cast, meaning they ultimately have complete freedom in the current question.